indraniel/srasearch/README.md

 A NCBI Sequence Read Archive (SRA) upload management search utility.

-The (SRA) a regularly updated set of [batch telemetry files][2] for laboratories that submit data to its repository.
-The telemetry files can help track the information submitter has sent from a given center with what the SRA has received and processed.
+The SRA produces a regularly updated set of [batch telemetry files][2] for laboratories that submit data to its repository.
+The telemetry files can help track the information a submitter has sent from a given center with what the SRA has received and processed.

 This utility processes these telemetry files and presents that data through a "Google"-esque search interface.